Map of the Internet

 • Increased traffic will result when explorers visit nearby cubes.

 • Valuable real-estate like demand may develop, based on the position of your cubes.
-Obtain your cubes early, and you may "re-sell" your title to cubes wanted by others.
+Obtain your cubes early, and you may "re-sell" your access to cubes wanted by others.

 How it works